-Running Diva’s: 2 week trail running training program (beginner level)
+Running Diva’s: 12 week trail running training programs

 Complimentary to all runners:

-For more information, or to continue with the programs beyond week 1 and 2, head over to the Running Diva’s website – you do not need to be a member… visitors are welcomed to the site, and you can choose a program that suits you.
+For more information, please check out the Running Diva’s website – you do not need to be a member… visitors are welcomed to the site, and you can use te other resources they provide and join up.

 Suggested base-fitness training outlines (intermediate level)

 1. Running Three Times a Week: Start 1 hour 30 minutes/week to 4 hours10min/week

 - Monday – 30 minutes on trail.
 Increase by 10 minutes every second week.

 - Wednesday – 20 minutes on flat trails.
 This run never increases.

 - Saturday – 40 minutes.
 Increase by 10% per week for three months at which time you are up to a 2 1/2 hour run.

 2. Running Four Times a Week: Start 1 hour 40 minutes/week to 4 hours/week